filecoin-shipyard/js-lotus-client/go-docgen/full-node/fullnode.md

 ```

 ### ChainGetParentMessages
-ChainGetParentReceipts returns messages stored in parent tipset of the
+ChainGetParentMessages returns messages stored in parent tipset of the
 specified block.